department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 template: 4-action-page
 ---

-If you served at—or were assigned to—Marine Corps Base Camp Lejeune or Marine Corps Air Station (MCAS) New River in North Carolina, you may have had contact with contaminants (toxic chemicals) in the drinking water there.
-Scientists believe that contact with these contaminants during military service caused certain illnesses.
-This is known as a **presumptive service connection.** If you or a family member has an illness with a presumptive service connection, find out if you can get disability compensation or benefits.
+If you served at Marine Corps Base Camp Lejeune or Marine Corps Air Station (MCAS) New River in North Carolina, you may have had contact with contaminants in the drinking water there.
+Scientific and medical evidence has shown an association between exposure to these contaminants during military service and development of certain diseases later on.
+If you have qualifying service at Camp Lejeune and a current diagnosis of 1 of the conditions listed below, you may be able to get disability benefits.

 <div class="call-out" markdown="1">

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you served under official orders or other official assignment at Camp Lejeune or MCAS New River for at least 30 days, with or without a break in service, from August 1953 through December 1987 and:
+You may be able to get disability benefits if you served at Camp Lejeune or MCAS New River for at least 30 cumulative days from August 1953 through December 1987 and:

 - You were discharged from the military under conditions other than dishonorable, **and**
-- You have 1 or more presumptive conditions believed to be caused by contact with contaminants in the Camp Lejeune drinking water.
-These include:
+- You have a diagnosis of 1 or more of these presumptive conditions:

   - Adult leukemia
   - Aplastic anemia and other myelodysplastic syndromes